Brandon-JP-Lambert/READMEs/readme_generator_prompt.txt

-Please write a README file for Github for this prompt: [code/prompt]
+Please write a README file for Github for this: [code/prompt]